The Shocking Truth About Antibiotic Resistance

 A generic medicine may be more affordable and will treat the infection just as well as the more expensive brand name drug.
 There may be a prescription assistance program your healthcare provider can suggest, too.

-The FDA is also encouraging new research into effective antibiotic regimens, vaccines and diagnostic tests.
-Antibiotic resistance is a global epidemic that everyone - health care providers, patients and caregivers - can help to prevent.
+The FDA is also encouraging new and ongoing research into effective antibiotic regimens, vaccines and diagnostic tests.
+However, antibiotic resistance is a global epidemic that everyone - health care providers, patients and caregivers - can help to prevent.

 - Centers for Disease Control and Prevention (CDC).
 Get Smart: Know When Antibiotics Work.
 Antibiotic Resistance: Questions and Answers.
-Accessed August 20, 2011. http://www.cdc.gov/getsmart/antibiotic-use/anitbiotic-resistance-faqs.html#e
+Updated April 17, 2015.
+Accessed July 29, 2016 at http://www.cdc.gov/getsmart/antibiotic-use/anitbiotic-resistance-faqs.html#e